nitinskunigal/Inventory-Operations-Enhancement-A-Business-Analysis-Initiative/README.md

 ---

-## 2. Problem Statement & Strategic Context
+## 2. Problem Statement and Strategic Context

 MapleDashâ€™s fulfillment model depends on accurate inventory visibility, reliable replenishment, and disciplined execution across multiple warehouses.
 As order volumes and SKU complexity increased, operational processes failed to scale at the same pace.